Skip to main content

 Common side effects of cefdinir vs. amoxicillin

-The most common side effects associated with cefdinir and amoxicillin are diarrhea, nausea, and vomiting.
+The most common side effects associated with cefdinir and amoxicillin are diarrhea, nausea, vomiting, and rash.

 More serious side effects of cefdinir and amoxicillin include allergic or hypersensitivity reactions.
-If you experience adverse events like trouble breathing or severe rash, seek medical attention immediately.
+Those who experience adverse events like trouble breathing, swelling, or a severe rash should seek medical attention immediately.

 Drug interactions of cefdinir vs. amoxicillin